Social issue: Economic issues

-Social disorganization

-So-called "problem neighborhoods" exist in many countries.
-These neighborhoods tend to have a high drop-out rate from secondary school, and children growing up in these neighborhoods have a low probability of going to college compared to children who grow up in other neighborhoods.
-Abuse of alcohol and drugs is common in these neighborhoods.
-Often these neighborhoods were founded out of best intentions.

 Public health

 Widespread health conditions (often characterized as epidemics or pandemics) are of concern to society as a whole.
 They can harm the quality of life, and the ability of people to contribute to society (e.g. by working), and can result in death.

 Infectious diseases are often public health concerns because they can spread quickly and easily, affecting large numbers of people.
 The World Health Organization has an acute interest in combating infectious disease outbreaks by minimizing their geographic and numerical spread and treating the affected.
 Other conditions for which there is not yet a cure or even effective treatment, such as dementia, can be viewed as public health concerns in the long run.

 Age discrimination

 Throughout the life course, there are social problems associated with different ages.
 One such social problem is age discrimination.
 People often do not allow old people into high ranking position within their respective jobs because of their age, despite them having crucial experience and ample knowledge collected over many years of labour in the same field or another field with the same requirements as the current one.